paveltretyakovru/schat/README.md

-# React Redux Polette With Hot Loader
+# React Router Redux Polette With Hot Loader
+Added "/" and "/login" routers for example.